Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 - The model contains the following fields: title, slug, suthor, featured_image, exerpt, updated_on, content, created_on, status and likes.

 ##### Comment Model
-- The Post model contains a comment on a post
+- The Post model contains a comment on a post.
 - It contains Post as a foreign-key.
 - The model contains the following fields: name, body, created_on, approved.

 ## Scope
-There is overlap in terms of user stories for the two types of users, and they are described below
+There is overlap in terms of user stories for the two types of users, and they are described below:
 ### User Stories Potential or Existing Customer
 The user stories for the registered user are described as follows:
 - User Story 1.1: As a first time/registered user the navigation bar is displayed with a logo on all pages with a home icon, add post and Register/Login icon on a desktop device.
-- User Story 1.2: As a first time/registered user the navigation bar is displayed on all pages with a home icon, add post icon and Register/Login on a mobile/tablet device
+- User Story 1.2: As a first time/registered user the navigation bar is displayed on all pages with a home icon, add post icon and Register/Login on a mobile/tablet device.
 - User Story 1.3: As a first time/registered user not logged in, I see a Register/Login link in the nav bar.
 - User Story 1.4: As a first time user, I can register by clicking on the Register button.
 - User Story 1.5: As a registered user not logged in, I am brought to the Login link if I click on the login button.
 - User Story 1.6: As a first time / registered user logged in, I am brought to the home page if I click on the home icon / the TravelPix title or image.
-- User Story 1.7: As a first time/ registered user if there are more than six posts on the home page, the page is paginated with 6 posts per page
+- User Story 1.7: As a first time/ registered user if there are more than six posts on the home page, the page is paginated with 6 posts per page.
 - User Story 1.8: As a registered user logged in, I see a Logout on the nav bar.
 - User Story 1.9: As a registered user logged in, if I click on the plus icon on the nav bar I am brought to the add post page.
 - User Story 1.10: As a registered user logged in, if I click on my post in on the home page I am directed to the post detail page.